 While on the disabled list in 2007 for strained ligaments, Milledge was discovered to have used sexist language in a not-yet-released rap CD.
 The Mets issued a statement that "We disapprove of the content, language and message of this recording, which does not represent the views of the New York Mets."
 Newsday report on CD Milledge said "I'm going to be me.
 This is how I'm going to be for the next 20 years, or however long I play the game.
 But the thing I did grow on is how to handle myself, how to handle the media.
 I'm a grown man."
 After his rehab from the injury, Milledge was called up by the Mets in mid-July to replace a man 26 years his senior on the roster, Julio Franco.
 New York said they planned to make him the starting left fielder until Moises Alou was healthy, something which never happened.
 For the year, he hit .272/.341/.446 for a 104 OPS+ (his best in the majors through 2011).

-On June 30, he was traded to the Pittsburgh Pirates with pitcher Joel Hanrahan in return for outfielder Nyjer Morgan and pitcher Sean Burnett; he would have the worst 2009-2011 run of any of the four.
-He was the Pirates' most-used leftfielder over the remainder of the season, getting into 58 games with a .291 batting average, although with relatively little power.
+On June 30, he was traded to the Pittsburgh Pirates, with pitcher Joel Hanrahan, in return for outfielder Nyjer Morgan and pitcher Sean Burnett; he would have the worst 2009-2011 run of the four.
+He was the Pirates' most-used left fielder over the remainder of the season, getting into 58 games with a .291 batting average, although with relatively little power.
 He had a .333 OBP and .395 slugging percentage for a 94 OPS+.
 He made no errors in the majors that year.
 He began 2010 as the Pirates' starting left fielder.
-In two odd notes, one of his new backups was Church, the outfielder he had been dealt for just 3 years prior and his new best friend on the team was center fielder Andrew McCutchen, who had been billed as the "next Milledge" when he was coming up in high school.
-He hit .277/.332/.380 for another 94 OPS+.
-He fielded .995.
+In two odd notes, one of his new backups was Church, the outfielder he had been dealt for just 3 years prior, and his new best friend on the team was center fielder Andrew McCutchen, who had been billed as the "next Milledge" when he was coming up in high school.
+He hit .277/.332/.380 for another 94 OPS+ and fielded .995.
 For a player once praised as a multi-tool threat, he showed little power (4 HR) or speed (5 SB).
 He wound up behind Garrett Jones in playing time in right field for the 2010 Bucs and behind Jose Tabata in left.
 With Pittsburgh having younger outfielders in McCutchen and Tabata, there was little room for Milledge in Pittsburgh.